michaelphillipsx/SF_DAT_15_WORK/dat_15_project_m2.md

 San Francisco Cycling Safety -- Michael Phillips

 Cycling is an increasingly popular sport and mode of transit in America; and particularly in dense cities that don’t require car ownership, it can be the fastest and most cost effective means of travel to work and many other destinations.
-In part because of the recent increase in cycling popularity, there has been a staggering increase in the percentage of all injury causing collisions that bicycles are involved in, while the total injury volume has remained comparatively flat (http://j.mp/1If0zJ2):
+In part because of the recent increase in cycling popularity, there has been a staggering increase in the percentage of all injury causing collisions that bicycles are involved in, while the total injury volume across all vehicle collisions has remained comparatively flat (http://j.mp/1If0zJ2):

 ```
 Year, Total Injuries, Bicycle %